bethskw/fakelegends/README.md

 items, check them against its input, and toot out the new item if it passes the test.

+See the live version of this bot on mastodon: https://botsin.space/@fakelegends

 # Dependencies #

 textgenrnn for the neural net